husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ## Collection process

-_\[T\]he answers to questions here may provide information that allow others to reconstruct the dataset without access to it._

 ### How was the data associated with each instance acquired?

-_Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
-If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
-If so, please describe how._

 The data consists of submission statements selected from Reddit archives.
 The selection process involved identifying comments based on specific textual patterns (starting with "ss" or "submission statement") and length.
 Subreddits who used submission statements for purposes other than explaining event- or narrative- based media in the original submission were discarded.
 The subreddits that were manually excluded are the following: 'u_PlanetToday', 'supremeclothing', 'sneakermarket', 'rccars', 'portugueses', 'outlinevpn', 'microgrowery', 'marioandluigi', 'libertarianmeme', 'leagueoflegends', 'juggling', 'fo4', 'education', 'baseball', 'VaporwaveArt', 'SubSimGPT2Interactive', 'Plumbing', 'PhotoshopRequest', 'NBASpurs', 'NBASpurs', 'HollywoodUndead', 'Greyhawk', 'Filmmakers', 'FightingFakeNews', 'Fallout', 'EDC', 'CplSyx', 'CplSyx', 'Aquariums', 'juggling', 'Degrassi', 'coasttocoastam', 'coasttocoastpm', 'coasttocoast', 'woodworking','whatisthisthing' ,'vinyl', 'vexillology' ,'pcmasterrace', 'movies', 'dataisbeautiful', 'cinematography',  'cats', 'backpacking', 'adventures','Homesteading','EuroArchitecture', 'AfricanArchitecture',  'AccidentalRenaissance', 'Greyhawk', 'DronedOrc','DnD', 'CombatFootage','Boruto', 'AskReddit', 'Aquariums','pics', 'Watches'

 ### What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?

-_How were these mechanisms or procedures validated?_
 The data was collected using a python script matching regular expressions in comments from the Pushshift and Arctic Shift Project Reddit archives.

 ### If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?